damian0815/grate/README.md

 Generates a grid of images by running a set of prompts through different Stable Diffusion models.

+Optionally, merge models together: if one of the --merge_ options is passed, grate will produce multiple merged models using all possible combinations of the passed values, and render each on its own row in the output image.
+For example,
+    grate --merge_alphas 0.333 0.667 --merge_algorithm weighted_sum sigmoid
+will produce an output image with 4 rows, representing a weighted_sum merge with alpha 0.333, a weighted_sum merge with alpha 0.667, a sigmoid merge with alpha 0.333, and a sigmoid merge with alpha 0.667, respectively.
+When merging, you must specify either 2 or 3 values for --repo_ids_or_paths .

 options:
   -h, --help            show this help message and exit --prompts PROMPTS [PROMPTS ...]